 Visual recovery occurs most rapidly in the first 24 hours, then slowly over the next few weeks.
 Physical recovery takes two weeks.
 During that time, patients should avoid heavy lifting, straining, eye rubbing, and swimming.

-5 Reasons You Should Choose Heart of Texas Eye Institute for RLE Eye Surgery
+5 Reasons You Should Choose Heart of Texas Eye Care for RLE Eye Surgery

 - Personalized Care — Our surgeons spend time getting to know every patient and their specific needs before planning vision correction surgery.
 Every person is unique, and therefore every surgery plan is unique.
 We ensure that patients receive their desired outcomes by very clearly discussing their goals and what to expect following laser vision correction surgery.

 - Customer Service — Every step in your journey to better vision is given deep consideration.
 We offer convenient scheduling with our online self-scheduler, continuous access to your personal surgery counselor, and efficient use of your time in our modern, beautiful office.
 These are just a few of the touch points that will make your experience at Heart of Texas Eye Care pleasant and enjoyable.

 - Technology — We are dedicated to providing the very best and most up to date diagnostic and treatment options.
 This allows us to customize the best treatment plan to meet each specific patient’s needs.
 For this reason, we are the first practice in central Texas to provide SMILE, which we offer along with every other modern vision correction option, including blade-free, all-laser LASIK, PRK, ICL, and RLE.